Qualifying as a Costs Lawyer

 Apply for a Costs Lawyer practising certificate

-When you have successfully completed both the course and your supervised practice, you can then apply to the CLSB for a Costs Lawyer practising certificate under which you will be afforded the rights to conduct the following Reserved Legal Activities under the Legal Services Act 2007:
+When you have successfully completed both the qualification and your 2 years' Qualifying Experience, you can then apply to the CLSB for a Costs Lawyer practising certificate under which you will be afforded the rights to conduct the following Reserved Legal Activities under the Legal Services Act 2007:

 - The exercise of a right of audience